shah-deep/CompanyScrapper/Scrapper/README.md

 ## Testing

-Run the test script to verify the iterative functionality:
+Run the test script to verify the multiprocessing functionality:

 ```bash
 python test_iterative.py